DIRECTORS: Rich Giroux, Jean Bulatao

 • All events will start out with a round-robin format.
 Matches will be 3-out-of-5 games (11 points).
 Hardbat events are an exception and will be played 2-out of -3 games to 21 points.

 • In the Age-Singles event, the top 2 winners will advance to a single elimination.
 In the rated events, only one will advance to single elimination.
-The Super Tired Round Robin will feature four Round Robins in the first round.
-Then players will be placed in four Divisions based on their performance in the initial round robin.
+The Super Tiered Round Robin will feature six Round Robins in the first round.
+Then players will be placed in one of six Divisions based on their performance in the initial round robin.
 Gold Silver and Bronze medals will be awarded based on the player performance in the second-round robins.

 • When a point ends, the coach is permitted to give advice, but the advice can ONLY be given during a natural time between rallies. play must be continuous between one point and the next.
 A player who stalls in order to receive advice will be penalized.
 A coach whose advice causes the match to be delayed will be penalized.
 Finally, disparaging advice is not permitted.